 If you’re already evaluating different ways of communicating digitally with customers, check out our blog discussing the pros and cons of using social media to talk to customers.

-To get a broader view of what customers are looking for in their experience with a car dealership, read our whitepaper Transformation in Aftersales, which will help you understand what the ideal customer experience looks like, and how regular digital communications can both save you time and improve customers satisfaction.
+To get a broader view of what customers are looking for in their experience with a car dealership, read our research paper, 2021 Dealership Customer Engagement Report.